Bankruptcy Frequently Asked Questions By Alabama Consumers

 Normally, we don’t think chapter 13s are good for consumers but there are times that they are.
 If you are trying to stop a foreclosure and do not want to go any other route (see our Foreclosure section of this website), then a chapter 13 may do the trick.

-If you have too much equity in your house (hard to imagine these days but possible), then it may be that you should file a chapter 13 instead of a chapter 7 so you don’t lose your house.
+If you have too much equity in your house, then it may be that you should file a chapter 13 instead of a chapter 7 so you don’t lose your house.

 We have an article on why we don’t normally recommend a chapter 13 but just to summarize — you are paying your debts and staying in bankruptcy for up to 5 years.
 Most people don’t successfully complete a chapter 13 so they don’t get the real benefit of it — but they get the negative of filing for bankruptcy.
 No discharge (like in a chapter 7) but they take the hit on their credit report for filing (even unsuccessfully) a bankruptcy.